azadbolour/boardgame/scala-server/README.md

-# Scrabble-Like Board Game
+# Board Game

-A word game close to scrabble.
-Not all the scrabble rules are implemented.
-See below for known differences.
+A word game in the same genre as other well-known crossword games.

 Drag and drop tiles from the tray to the board to form words, and then click _Commit Play_ to submit your word.